 Jacksonville Beach is a somewhat ethnically-diverse city.
 The people who call Jacksonville Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jacksonville Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Jacksonville Beach include Irish, German, English, Italian, and European.
+Important ancestries of people in Jacksonville Beach include German, Irish, English, Italian, and European.

 The most common language spoken in Jacksonville Beach is English.
 Other important languages spoken here include Spanish and German/Yiddish.